 1. Documentation

-Ensure that you have all the necessary documentation you will need in the interview.
-Make sure no certificates are missing, you have copies of your résumé, your career advancement portfolio is up to date and you have a list of references or letters of recommendation.
+Ensure that you have all the necessary documentation you will need for the interview.
+Make sure no certificates are missing, you have copies of your résumé, your career advancement portfolio is up to date, and you have a list of references or letters of recommendation.

 2. Research

-Conduct research about the company you are interviewing with.
-Learn about their mission, their major competitors, suppliers and vendors, and any challenges they may be facing.
-Knowing information about the company will not only impress the employer, but it will help you better sell yourself as an ideal candidate for the position.
+Research the company you are interviewing with.
+Learn about their mission, major competitors, suppliers, and vendors, and any challenges they may face.
+Knowing information about the company will not only impress the employer but also help you better sell yourself as an ideal candidate for the position.
 If possible, learn about the person who will be interviewing you as well.

 3. Attire

-Check the clothes you will be wearing for the interview; do they need dry cleaning or ironing?
+Check the clothes you will be wearing for the interview.
+Do they need dry cleaning or ironing?
 If so, make arrangements to ensure that they are ready the day before the interview.
-Your clothes should not have any stains on them and should not be wrinkled.
+Your clothes should not have any stains and should not be wrinkled.

 Before the interview, make a list of questions you are going to ask the interviewer.
 At the end of the interview, you will be given the chance to ask questions.
-The questions should be related to the job, the company, the work environment, the role you will have in the company, what your responsibilities will be, etc. Politely ask if you can ask a few questions at the end if the interviewer doesn’t provide you with an opportunity.
+The questions should be related to the job, the company, the work environment, your potential role in the company, the responsibilities of the position, etc. Politely ask if you can ask a few questions at the end if the interviewer doesn’t provide you with an opportunity.

 Follow these tips to give your best performance at your next interview.
-If you need help preparing for your next interview, or if you are interested in upgrading your technical skills to better market yourself for employment in the IT field, please feel free to contact us.
-We provide intense Microsoft, Citrix, VMware, Cisco, Linux and Red Hat courses.
-We are located in Mississauga near Toronto, Milton, Hamilton, Oakville and Brampton and offer courses to students looking to change their career or improve their professional skills.
+If you need help preparing for your next interview or are interested in upgrading your technical skills to better market yourself for employment in the IT field, please feel free to contact NetSoft College of Technology, one of the best IT colleges in Toronto.
+We provide intense Microsoft, Citrix, VMware, Cisco, Linux, and Red Hat courses.
+We are located in Mississauga near Toronto, Milton, Hamilton, Oakville, and Brampton, and offer courses to students looking to change their careers or improve their professional skills.